fangsonghub/fangsonghub.github.io/teaching/w23_4585_icrypto/project.md

    carefully.
 You will study a dedicated problem and give a thorough exposition on it.
   *  _original research_.
 Challenge yourself with some open question
    in the field.
-You are encouraged to explore the potential of quantum computing in your own research area.
+You are encouraged to explore interdisciplinary topics between cryptography and your own research area.
 Be _creative_ and keep a _critical_ mind.

 *  **Programming project**.
-Sure, why not get your hands dirty, thanks to the advances of physical devices and software frameworks (see some popular ones below).
-You may test and optimize quantum algorithms and protocols in a platform, or you might want to contribute to new features of these tools.
+Implementing cryptographic systems and applications is a risky business.
+Take this opportunity to learn good practices of putting cryptography into real-world use cases.

 *  **Societal-impact project**.
-Quantum is becoming a buzz word.
-What is the broader implication of quantum technology?
-What is happening in the society to get ready for this technology?
+What is the broader implications of cryptography?
 Are there ethical issues concerning the technology and the workforce development?

-{% endcomment %}
+ {% comment %} {% endcomment %}

 ### Milestones

 {% comment %}